35 Thornwood Drive, Suite 200, Room 150-C

 Member, American Evaluation Association.

-Hargraves' work in the Food Dignity project built relationships with and supported the work of five community partner organizations working on sustainable and just community food systems in diverse settings and communities across the U.S. These collaborations, including the development of the values-driven Collaborative Pathway Modeling strategy, continue to inform our understanding of the nature of and obstacles to deeply collaborative partnerships between academic researchers and community leaders and activists.
+Dr. Hargraves’ applied research and evaluation capacity building projects, and the partnership approach she uses throughout her work, have contributed to program development and evaluation in an array of community-based programs across the U.S. and internationally.
+Many of these projects are collaborations with the Institute for Research on Youth Thriving and Evaluation (RYTE) at Montclair State University and, as such, involve youth development programs.
+These have included youth character development programs in the U.S. and Honduras; and character virtue development initiatives for community-based parenting programs, for school leaders in the U.S. Midwest, and for front-line healthcare workers in Pakistan.
+Hargraves' work in the Food Dignity Project built relationships with and supported the work of five community partner organizations working on sustainable and just community food systems in diverse settings and communities across the U.S. The Food Dignity Project collaborations, including Hargraves’ development of the values-driven Collaborative Pathway Modeling strategy, continue to our understanding of the nature of and obstacles to deeply collaborative partnerships between academic researchers and community leaders and activists.

 Ph.D.
 Economics, University of Rochester 1988